Yoohoo-Plugins/debug-my-site/readme.txt

 == Upgrade Notice ==
 = 1.0.3 =
-Please update to latest version for new features.
+Please update Debug My Site to latest version for new features!

 = 1.0.2 =
 Please update to latest version for bug fixes and enhancements